 Artists: To the best of my knowledge, the Artists involved with the making of this game share similar impetuses towards care.
 All Artists are contracted freelancers, given reasonable (but sometimes could-be-longer) time to work on the briefs, and paid an hourly rate.
 Collaborators are not punished in any way for communicating if they’re keen or able to do a task.
 Communication about needs is encouraged.
 Collaborators are welcome to post about the game in their own social media and website during any part of the process.

 Testers: Private session testers will be offered a copy of the game as further appreciation for their time and effort.

-No Ambient Endorsement: Due to their reported behaviour towards women, I have removed a name from the playtesters list. (“Ambient Endorsement” is my own term.
-Let me know if there is another I may employ.)
+No Ambient Endorsement: Due to their reported negative behaviour towards women, I have removed a name from the playtesters list. (“Ambient Endorsement” is my own term.)

 Funding Support: I have self-funded the time, contractor, and production costs of the project over the past five years.
 I did receive a small commission fee from Pop Up Playground in 2013, and exhibit costs were in part reimbursed for CHIPlay 2018 from the SIGCHI Executive Committee Development Funds.

 Acknowledgement of Country: The making of this game has taken place on unceded land, where there are no formally recognised Traditional Owners.
 I grew up learning the history of early settlers, and the longer history of England, not the history of the land now called Australia and how it was forcefully taken over in our recent history.
 I therefore acknowledge Kulin Country where I live and make art.
 I pay my respects to their Elders, past and present.
 I am also currently investigating, with the help of Clare Land’s resources and book, how I can request residency, and pay rent.